 7. Vacuum up the dry soda

 Once dry, it’s time to break out your handheld vacuum (if you don’t have one, a regular vacuum cleaner will also do just fine) and remove the excess baking soda from the top of your mattress.
 Be thorough, as it can get stuck easily in the creases and crevices of your mattress.
+Doing this right can mean your memory foam mattress will last a lot longer.

 How to remove old urine stains from a mattress